The Pressure On CES To Add Female Keynote Speakers Isn’t Letting Up

 Don’t expect protests or a boycott of CES, though.
 “What we really want to do is get the attention of the leadership of CES and [CTA],” Glantz says.
 That they have done, as well as getting attention from high-profile execs inside and outside the tech industry.

-Her organization is now drafting a message to its supporters that will ask them to keep up the pressure on social media and email, with the goal of getting women in January’s CES lineup.
+Her organization has put out a message to supporters asking them to keep up the pressure on social media and email, with the goal of getting women in January’s CES lineup.
 Glantz says there may be ways to ratchet up the pressure if nothing happens, though she didn’t go into detail.
 “We’re going to watch,” she says.
 “I’ve got a couple of ideas.
 I want to watch, give them another week.”